How and when to get tested for COVID-19 in Queensland

 Where to get a PCR test

-PCR tests are offered at private pathology-operated locations around Queensland.
-Remember to check the conditions of bulk billed COVID-19 testing on the private pathology provider’s website before you get you get tested or you may be charged a fee for pathology services.
+PCR tests are offered at private pathology-operated collection sites around Queensland.
+Remember to check the conditions of bulk billed COVID-19 testing on the private pathology provider’s website before you get tested or you may be charged a fee for pathology services.

-Find a private pathology-operated location near you that tests for COVID-19:
+Find a private pathology-operated collection site near you that tests for COVID-19:

 - Mater Pathology